The Princess Diaries, Volume X: Forever Princess

 The Princess Diaries, Volume X: Forever Princess is a young adult book in the Princess Diaries series.
 Written by Meg Cabot, it was released on January 6, 2009 by Harper Collins Publishers.

 The book was released in the UK on January 2, 2009, and called The Princess Diaries: Ten out of Ten.
+Upon its release it was intended to be the final entry in the Princess Diaries series, but was eventually followed by 2015's Royal Wedding.

 Plot

-Two years after the ninth book, Mia finds herself preparing for her 18th birthday party, her prom, and her high school graduation within the space of a week.
+Two years after the events of the ninth book, Mia finds herself preparing for her 18th birthday party, her prom, and her high school graduation within the space of a week.
 She is in a stable relationship with J.P., has become good friends with Lana, and maintains a friendly email correspondence with Michael, but remains painfully estranged from Lilly, who is now dating Kenny.
 However, Mia is still attached to her bad habit of lying: though she tells everyone otherwise, she has been accepted into every college she applied for, due to her royal status.
-She also unsuccessfully tries to publish her senior project, a romance novel written under an alias, while telling her friends and family that the project is a paper on Genovian olive oil pressing.
+She also unsuccessfully tries to publish her senior project, a steamy romance novel written under an alias, while telling her friends and family that the project is a paper on Genovian olive oil pressing.
 Adding to her anxieties, her father, Philippe, is running in the Genovian election for Prime Minister against her cousin, René, who is leading in the polls.

 Having found immense success in Japan with the CardioArm, her ex, Michael, returns to Manhattan.
-He and Mia resume their friendship in person, and she soon finds herself questioning her rekindled feelings for him and her relationship with J.P.
+He and Mia resume their friendship in person when she is forced to interview him for the school paper.
+Mia accidentally smells Michael's neck and her feelings for Michael come right back, making her feel wrong about JP.
+Mia soon finds herself questioning her relationship with J.P. and admits to herself she does not really feel attracted to him.
+To make matters worse, after finding out she wrote a romance novel (and congratulating her for it), Michael reads it and gives her a Princess Leia USB flashdrive, which he designed himself, for her birthday.

 At Mia's birthday party, J.P. gives her a promise ring in front of all the guests, causing Michael to walk out.
-Mia accepts the ring, but begins to suspect J.P.'s motives: his senior project, a play about their relationship, reveals some of Mia's private secrets without her consent; he never reads her novels, and the paparazzi always seem to know when they are together.
-To make matters even more confusing, Michael donates a CardioArm to Genovia, and Lilly films a commercial in support of Prince Philippe, helping his election prospects.
-Nonetheless, she continues her relationship with J.P., planning on losing her virginity to him after prom.
+Mia accepts the ring, but begins to suspect J.P.'s motives: his senior project, a play about their relationship, reveals some of Mia's private moments without her consent; he never reads the novel she's written, and the paparazzi always seem to know when they are together.
+On top of that, Michael donates a CardioArm to Genovia, and Lilly films a commercial in support of Prince Philippe, helping his election prospects.
+Nonetheless, Mia continues her relationship with J.P., stubbornly thinking she owes him that much.